bitnami/containers/bitnami/wavefront-proxy/README.md

 # Deprecation notice

-The Wavefront developers have deprecated the chart installation method for Wavefront, instead now using the Kubernetes Operator.
-So this container is going to be deprecated.
+Remove Wavefront chart since this installation method has been deprecated in favor of the Kubernetes Operator.

 ## Wavefront Proxy packaged by Bitnami